-Travelers should check the Country Specific Information and Travel Advisories for all countries they plan to visit during their travel to the region.
-Border crossing requirements may change, and borders may be closed during periods of heightened security.
+Travelers should check the Country Information and Travel Advisories for all countries they plan to visit during their travel to the region.
+Border crossing requirements may change, and borders may be closed during holidays and periods of heightened security.
 For further information, travelers may contact the Embassy of the Hashemite Kingdom of Jordan at 3504 International Drive NW, Washington, DC 20008, or by telephone at (202) 966-2861 or (202) 966-2664.
 Jordan also maintains honorary consulates in Detroit, MI, Chicago, IL, and San Francisco, CA.

 Find information on dual nationality, prevention of international child abduction and customs regulations on our websites.